Code-Institute-Submissions/islington-perfomance-parts/README.md

 -   [Font Awesome](https://fontawesome.com): used for all icons throughout the site
 -   [Google Maps](https://www.google.com/maps/): used for custom map on homepage
 -   [Google Fonts](https://fonts.google.com/): Faster One, Chivo, Exo 2 and Permanent Marker
--   [Gimp](https://www.gimp.org/) 2.10.14: For creation and editing of the logo
+-   [Gimp](https://www.gimp.org/) 2.10.14: For creation and editing of the logo and adding transparency to wheel images
--   Windows Paint 3d: To resize images appropriately
+-   Windows Paint 3d: To resize images appropriately for container sizes and responsive behaviours
 -   [W3C Validator](https://validator.w3.org/) used to validate HTML code
 -   [W3C Validator CSS](https://jigsaw.w3.org/css-validator/validator)
--   The "buy now" form was partially templated [from](https://tutorialzine.com/2016/11/simple-credit-card-validation-form) (multiple modifications were used)
+-   The "buy now" form was partially templated [from tutorialzine.com](https://tutorialzine.com/2016/11/simple-credit-card-validation-form) (multiple modifications were used)
--   Colour gradients were coded [here at colorzilla](https://www.colorzilla.com/gradient-editor/)
+-   Colour gradients (header and footer) were coded [here at colorzilla](https://www.colorzilla.com/gradient-editor/)
 -   Images were compressed [here at tinypng](https://tinypng.com/)

 ## MEDIA